|

 Front and Back View of Brockwell Hall

-for John Blades, a wealthy Ludgate Hill glass maker, who brought the estate that now makes up Brockwell Park.
+John Blades, a wealthy Ludgate Hill glass maker, brought the estate which now makes up Brockwell Park.

 19th century clock tower.